orbeon/orbeon-forms-doc/XPath-Function-Library.md

 If running within a portlet context, return the portlet mode (e.g. `view`, `edit`), otherwise return the empty sequence.

+*NOTE: This function only works with the full portlet.
+The proxy portlet is not supported.*

 ### xxf:get-window-state()

+[SINCE: 2013-05-29 / Orbeon Forms 4.2]

 Return the portlet window state.